 Divorce has many legal implications for the divorcing parties.
 Included in these is the effect a divorce will have on taxes.
 Although a divorce gives rise to several tax issues I will focus on only two.
 The first is whether paying or receiving child support affects the divorcing spouses and the second is how children are to be claimed on a tax return after a divorce.

 The first issue is rather simple.
-Child support has no tax effect to either parent.
+While child support has no tax effect for either parent, ensuring your Florida child support guidance is accurate helps you avoid overpaying or under-receiving funds that impact your overall household budget.
 Hence, the parent who receives child support from an ex-spouse does not have to declare the support as income on the tax return.
+While child support itself is not taxable, understanding the amount involved is still important for financial planning.
+You can use our Florida child support calculator to get an estimate of what your monthly obligation may look like under state guidelines.
 The parent who pays the child support is not entitled to claim a deduction for the child support paid to the ex-spouse.

 The issue regarding how children of divorced parents are claimed on a tax return is a little more complicated.
 In the past, ex-spouses would argue over who would be able to claim the child as a dependent on the tax return.
 This was important because the law provided for an exemption for each claimed dependent which in turn reduced the tax liability.
 The 2017 tax law did away with personal exemptions starting in 2018 and provided a larger standard deduction based on filing status (single, married or head of household).
 It is important to note that unless this provision is extended or made permanent by Congress, the deduction for personal exemptions will be returning for tax years beginning on January 1, 2026.

-Even though the exemption deduction is not currently available, determining which parent in a divorce is entitled to claim the child as a dependent is still important in determining the filing status of the parent and determining which parent gets to claim the child tax credit, the dependent care credit and the earned income credit.
+Determining which parent is entitled to claim the child is a key part of any child support and taxes strategy, as it impacts filing status and valuable tax credits.
 Therefore, it is important to know how the IRS determines a child’s dependency status in the case of divorced parents.
 In order for a child to be claimed as a dependent by a divorced parent the following requirements must be satisfied:

 1. A parent cannot claim a child as a dependent if that parent is being claimed as a dependent by someone else.
 Hence, a divorced parent who goes to live with mom and dad after a divorce cannot claim a child as a dependent if mom and dad are claiming the parent of the child as a dependent on their tax return.